 Social Implications of Spending Time Alone

-Self-awareness is being conscious of your most likely behaviours and the mindsets that control them.
+Self-awareness is being conscious of your most likely behaviors and the mindsets that control them.
 Self-awareness further means being aware of your self-consciousness and other psychological responses within you.

-The bubbling times with friends do not avail you the opportunity of truly recognising what is happening within you because you are most likely on the receiving end— hearing or reacting to what the other person is saying, or trying to say what fits the communication.
+The bubbling times with friends do not avail you of the opportunity to truly recognize what is happening within you because you are most likely on the receiving end— hearing or reacting to what the other person is saying, or trying to say what fits the communication.

 But time alone brings you to your own uninfluenced self.

-When you have calmed off your emotions, you can get a fresh release of quietness and a kind of rational strength to take decisions that will help the relationship at the long run.
+When you have calmed off your emotions, you can get a fresh release of quietness and a kind of rational strength to make decisions that will help the relationship in the long run.

-We sometimes take for granted or get overwhelmed by relationships that are always with us, but taking out time to be on our own gives us an anticipation or excitement towards meeting the person(s) again.
+We sometimes take for granted or get overwhelmed by people that are always with us, but taking out time to be on our own gives us anticipation or excitement towards meeting the person(s) again.

 Spending time alone, unlike what we have believed, is not a social problem.
 It can, on the other hand, produce social benefits of better and more satisfying relationships.
-It gives us time to know ourselves better, room to build empathy, avenue to calm off emotions and misses that make us cherish time together more.
+It gives us time to know ourselves better, room to build empathy, an avenue to calm off emotions and makes us miss each other to cherish time together more.
 Spending time alone can, however, be detrimental if it is sponsored by loneliness.